barcus/bareos/README.md

 * `<BAREOS_DATA_PATH>` is the path to share your Director data folder from the host side (recommended)
 * DB_PASSWORD must be same as BareOS Database section
 * SMTP_HOST is the name of smtp container
+* SENDER_MAIL is the email address you want to use for send the email # optional, if you don't specify it the ADMIN_MAIL will be used
 * ADMIN_MAIL is your email address

 **BareOS Storage Daemon** (bareos-sd)